rufig/spf/spf4root/readme.en.txt

   SP-FORTH is a reliable and comfortable forth system producing optimized native code for the Intel x86 processors.
 Runs on MS Windows 9x, NT (there are also ports to Linux, Kolibri OS).
 SP-Forth is distributed under the terms of the GNU General Public License.
-Read GPL.html for details.
+Read docs\license\gpl.en.txt for details.

 INSTALLATION